 Our email newsletter shares the latest on parks.

-The National Park Service has played an important role telling the story of Japanese-American incarceration during World War II.
+The National Park Service has played an important role telling the story of Japanese American incarceration during World War II.
 Three of the 10 incarceration camps at Manzanar, Minidoka and Tule Lake are now parts of the National Park System, though the camp where Korematsu spent most of his incarceration, the Topaz War Relocation Center in Utah, was mostly stripped of its buildings and artifacts after the war when the government auctioned off much of the land and property there.
 Some items are preserved in a local museum, and the site is recognized as a National Historic Landmark.
+[Editor’s note: Honouliuli National Monument, a former incarceration camp in Hawaii, was added to the National Park System in 2015.]

 About the author